 Looking at the huge success of #WhiteCupContest, in 2016 Starbucks came up with another challenging contest for its enthusiastic customers.
 This time the coffee giant came up with a contest naming it #RedCupArt challenge under the hashtag.
 This has also received great feedback from its customer by generating an enormous social media activity for Starbucks on Twitter and Instagram.

 Both of these UGC campaigns were the perfect example of creating huge social media impact even without having to spend a lot.
 And excitingly enough, for Starbucks, these contests were a great publicity stunt that worked like magic.
 All these user-generated content valued by Starbucks also proved that it appreciates customer feedback.

 Another reason for such user-generated content campaigns to get success is that it's super easy to participate for anyone and something that is directly related to the customer's favorite product.

-If you are a WordPress user and your site already works with the user-generated content or you just want to start hosting them now, then there are a number of free and paid WordPress plugins that make the user-generated content hosting much easier than ever.
+If you are a WordPress user and your site already works with the user-generated content or you just want to start hosting them now, then there are a number of free and paid WordPress plugins that make user-generated content hosting much easier than ever.

 For managing user-generated content from the frontend keeping you away from the hassle of going to the backend, you can use WP User Frontend Pro.
 It has one of the most user-friendly user interfaces.
 You get to have your own frontend dashboard from where you can manage your UGC.
-Allow users to post their generated content right from the frontend with any trouble.
+Allow users to post their generated content right from the frontend without any trouble.

 So if you need a reliable plugin for your WordPress site to promote User-Generated Content Submissions then WP User Frontend is the plugin you should get.